 In developing these documents, we were guided by several principles:

-1. Make the documents as plain and accessible as possible
+1. Make the documents as plain and accessible as possible;

-2. Clarify and encourage how members can engage with the organization
+2. Clarify and encourage how members can engage with the organization;

-4. Ensure that we spend the vast majority of our time and resources on members’ capacity development, programs, and strengthening our network
+4. Ensure that we spend the vast majority of our time and resources on members’ capacity development, programs, and strengthening our network;

-5. Make voting accessible and simple for a global membership
+5. Make voting accessible and simple for a global membership.

+The Constitution and By-laws provide reference points for carrying forward important tasks such as Board elections and implementing programs with the correct level of member participation.
 As we all know, founding documents are living documents, subject to the evolution and input of our members now and into the future.
-With documents like these, we have to start somewhere and we the Board believe that these documents provide a sensitive and strong architecture for our work together.
+We, the Board, believe that these documents provide a sensitive and strong architecture for our work together.